An unseen operating environment

 A strong case for utilities, more than ever before

-A prime and early example created through a collaboration between JP Morgan, Goldman Sachs, and Morgan Stanley was a data utility company set up in 2015 to clean reams of reference data, efficiently as compared to the three individual firms.
+A prime and early example was a data utility company set up in 2015 through a collaboration between JP Morgan, Goldman Sachs, and Morgan Stanley.
+This utility cleaned reams of reference data more efficiently than the three individual firms could achieve alone.
 Over the years, utilities have taken on varied dimensions and forms, from a few players collaborating to industry-wide entities like SWIFT.
-Multiple models are running across many countries ranging from
+Multiple models now span many countries, ranging from:

-Regulators around the world have also been generally supportive of utilities and allowed compliance functions like KYC to be carried out by them.
+Regulators around the world have also been generally supportive of utilities and allowed compliance functions like “know your customer” (KYC) to be carried out by them.
 Apart from KYC and regulatory compliance, there are wide-ranging areas where the application of utility models has been tested.
-A few such domains are trading and execution, anti-money laundering solutions, information exchanges to ward off cyber threats, etc.
+A few such domains are trading and execution, anti-money laundering solutions, and information exchanges to ward off cyber threats.

 To date, most firms have looked at utilities only from a cost perspective.
-However, by ridding financial institutions of routine tasks, utilities can prove to be a much more value-enhancing proposition.
-Merits of deploying utilities include:
+However, by ridding financial institutions of routine tasks, utilities can be a much more value-enhancing proposition and help the institutions to achieve:

 However, financial institutions need to carefully analyze their process and workflows to identify areas most amenable to the utility model.
 Some key parameters of such identification are differentiating vs. non-differentiating capabilities, the repetitiveness of tasks, and whether it is a front-office or back-office function.

-The definition of utilities itself is self-explanatory to discern how they can help in such troubled times.
-Utilities can enable FIs to achieve simplified architecture, streamlined processes, and standardized and mutualized workflows aided by rapid advancements in cloud technology.
-These abilities can prove crucial for companies in implementing advanced business continuity/contingency plans in numerous ways like:
+Utilities can clearly help in times of crisis, but their benefits are tangible even in “normal” times.
+Utilities enable financial institutions to simplify their architecture, streamline processes, and standardize and mutualize workflows aided by rapid advancements in cloud technology.
+These abilities can prove crucial in implementing advanced business continuity and contingency plans in numerous ways, like:

-Engaging with utility service providers is one of the necessary actions in response to massive structural changes expected on multiple fronts — regulatory, macroeconomic, behavioral, etc. Companies can navigate such sweeping changes more efficiently if they work together with providers, who can leverage their experiences from working with other FIs, thus ensuring a more robust presence.
+Engaging with utility service providers is one of the necessary actions in response to massive structural changes expected on multiple fronts — regulatory, macroeconomic, behavioral, and more.
+Companies can navigate such sweeping changes more efficiently if they work together with providers who can leverage their experience working with other financial institutions, thus ensuring a more robust presence.

-However, before engaging vendors, firms should also have clear visibility regarding their long-term business case and implementation roadmap.
-Wipro is developing several uses cases in this space:
+However, before engaging vendors, firms should have clear visibility into their long-term business case and implementation roadmap.
+To that end, Wipro has developed several uses cases in this space:

 The best time to act is now